nadathos/nadathos.github.io/_posts/2020-04-01-project_apartment_design.md

 I know of, this hasn't happened.
 There are referenes to war, old religious themes, outdated political ideas, kind of arbitrarily skewed portrayals of the history of art and science, mostly nationalist mythology and ideas about what public space should be, which have been developed 150, 200 years ago.
 For me, this project is meant to be a place, where I can experiment with these kinds of thoughts.

+## Credits

+List of people who helped me with certain parts